RenierChaves/Tars/NOTES.md

 ```

 ### `main()` function
 The main function from SandboxApp.cpp is declared and defined in the EntryPoint.h file.
 After the compiling process is finished, all content of the files included in Tars.h will be pasted here because of the `#include <Tars.h>` statement.
-So when the program runs the SandboxApp.cpp the main function declared in the EntryPoint.h file will be here.
+So when the program runs the SandboxApp.cpp the main function declared in the EntryPoint.h file will be there.
 ```C++
 // EntryPoint.h
 int main(int argc, char** argv) {